shuttlenetwork/old-ngg-bypass/readme.md

 ```
 ## Info

-Website must be proxies through a proxy to work
+Website must be proxied through a proxy to work